google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-The Go implementation of the Skylark REPL requires the `-lambda` flag
+The Go implementation of the Starlark REPL requires the `-lambda` flag
 to enable support for lambda expressions.
 The Java implementation does not support them.
 See Google Issue b/36358844.